 In recommends 5, the protection criteria should not be exceeded for more than a percentage of sensor viewing area.
 In the 24 GHz case, that percentage is 0.01%.
 The measurement area is a square on the Earth of 2 000 000 km2 unless otherwise justified.
 Therefore, the interference criteria of –166 dB(W/200 MHz) may not be exceeded in any 200 km2 area.

 [Editor’s note: Views were expressed that the protection criteria in RS.2017 is given for all interference sources and cannot hence be used as such for a single application.
 It is also reminded that the corresponding EESS (passive) band 23.6-24 GHz was at stake during WRC-19 and has already seen most if not all of the interference allowance captured by another applications.
 The specification of the relevant EESS (passive) protection criteria applicable in this study will require additional consideration, in particular with WP7C.]

-3.6.12 Summary
+3.6.13 EESS(a)

+The secondary allocation for EESS(a) at 24.05-24.25 GHz is subject to the terms of RR 5.150 which states “Radiocommunication services operating within these bands must accept harmful interference which may be caused by these applications.”

+3.6.114Summary

 [Editor’s note: The text below has not been discussed and agreed in WP 1A.]